ErikOostveen/EuroHiker/README.md

 1. Long press the screen
 2. Navigate to "2-Run Programs"
 3. Navigate to "demo/"
+4. This is the root directory of all current and future projects

-This demo/ directory is essentially the EuroHiker's <strong>/opt/unihiker/examples</strong> directory
+This <strong>demo/</strong> directory accessible through the User Interface is the EuroHiker's <strong>/opt/unihiker/examples</strong> directory.
+It's the root directory you will go to time after time to work on your projects!